NhatAnhVu/gatsby-uk-bank-holidays/README.md

    gatsby develop
    ```

-   To run this project on production mode, compile this project to a production-ready version
+   To run this project on production mode, compile this project to a production-ready version.
+Once built, serves the production build of this project

    ```sh
    gatsby build
    ```

-   Serves the production build of this project

    ```sh
    gatsby serve